Ireland hold off Australia in scrappy Dublin clash

 Foley had a late penalty chance to level from the edge of the 22 and opted to kick for the corner in order to chase victory but the move backfired as they conceded a penalty after winning the lineout.

-The Aussies will wonder how they failed to beat the world's top-ranked team after having 62% possession in the first half and looking the more cohesive side in attack throughout the contest.
+The Aussies - after falling to a shock defeat in Italy last weekend - will wonder how they failed to beat the world's top-ranked team after having 62% possession in the first half and looking the more cohesive side in attack throughout the contest.

+Ireland's win was a record-equalling 12th successive home victory but the hosts will admit that they got out of jail in this match.

+The evening got off on the worst possible footing for the Irish as Sexton was ruled out after picking up his knock in the warm-up and Ireland's subsequent efforts showed how vital the 37-year-old remains to their prospects of contending at next year's World Cup.

 Ireland: Keenan; Hansen, Ringrose, McCloskey, O'Brien; Sexton, Gibson-Park; Porter, Sheehan, Furlong; Beirne, Ryan; O'Mahony, Van der Flier, Doris.